YosefLab/Cassiopeia/README.md

 2. Ensure that you have Python >= 3.8 installed.
 (Due to dependencies no longer supporting Python 3.7, we have now stopped supporting Python <= 3.7) We prefer using [miniconda](https://docs.conda.io/en/latest/miniconda.html).

-3. [Optional] Make sure that Gurobi is installed.
+3. [Optional] If you intend to use the CassiopeiaILP solver, please be sure that Gurobi is installed.
 You can follow the instructions listed [here](http://www.gurobi.com/academia/for-universities).
 To verify that it's working correctly, use the following tests:
     * Run the command ``gurobi.sh`` from a terminal window
     * From the Gurobi installation directory (where there is a setup.py file), use ``python setup.py install --user``